imanmossavat/PodNote/README.md

-# Podcast Audio to Markdown/HTML
+# Podcast Audio to HTML

 This project provides a tool to convert podcast audio files into a structured markdown format.
-It uses speech recognition to transcribe the audio and then formats the output into a markdown file for easier reading and analysis.
+It uses speech recognition to transcribe the audio and then formats the output into a HTML file for easier reading and analysis.

 ## Features

 - Converts podcast audio files (e.g., MP3, WAV) to text using **Whisper** (OpenAI’s speech-to-text model).
-- Organizes the transcription into a markdown format for easy use and review.
+- Organizes the transcription into a HTML format for easy use and review.
 - Includes functionality for logging, progress tracking, and error handling.

 ## Requirements